AxonIQ/reference-guide/configuring-infrastructure-components/command-processing/optimizing-aggregate-loading.md

   This means that commands should be consistently routed to the same machine, for as long as that machine is "healthy".
 Routing commands consistently prevents the cache from going stale.
 A hit on a stale cache will cause a command to be executed and fail at the moment events are stored in the event store.
 By default, Axon's distributed command bus components will use consistent hashing to route commands.

-* Configure a sensible time to live / time to idle
+* Configure a sensible time to live / time to idle.

   By default, caches have a tendency to have a relatively short time to live, a matter of minutes.
 For a command handling component with consistent routing, a longer time-to-idle and time-to-live is usually better.
 This prevents the need to re-initialize an aggregate based on its events, just because its cache entry expired.
 The time-to-live of your cache should match the expected lifetime of your aggregate.

-* Cache data in-memory
+* Cache data in-memory.

-  For true optimziation, caches should keep data in-memory \(and preferably on-heap\) to best performance.
-This prevents the need to \(se\)serialize aggregates when storing to disk and even off-heap.
+  For true optimization, caches should keep data in-memory \(and preferably on-heap\) for best performance.
+This prevents the need to \(re\)serialize aggregates when storing to disk and even off-heap.